jcoreio/react-transition-context/README.md

 `react-transition-context` solves this problem.
-If the fade and the drilldown both put use it to put their transition state on React context, the `/users/:userId` form can register a listener to get called when it's fully **in** (rather than mounted but **appearing** or **entering**).
+If the fade and the drilldown both put use it to put their transition state on React context, the `/users/:userId` form can register a effect to get called when it's fully **in** (rather than mounted but **appearing** or **entering**).

 # `TransitionState` enum